software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 12
 >
-> Implement the tasks of the "As an user I want to add a reading recommendation so that I can build a collection of reading recommendations" user story
+> Implement the tasks of the first user story, "As an user I want to add a reading recommendation so that I can build a collection of reading recommendations".

 {: .important-title }

 > Exercise 13
 >
-> Impelement the tasks of the "As an user I want to list the added reading recommendations so that I can easily find interesting things to read" user story
+> Implement the tasks of the second user story, "As an user I want to list the added reading recommendations so that I can easily find interesting things to read".

 ## Daily Scrum